-The Home Missions Committee empowers the congregation of St. Philip’s to minister to the people of Charleston that they might come to know and experience the saving love and mercy of Jesus Christ.
+The Home Missions Team leads by example and provides the congregation of St. Philip’s opportunities to minister to the people of Charleston that they might come to know and experience the saving love and mercy of Jesus Christ.

 Philosophy of Ministry

-We believe that we can do far more good, by God’s grace, if we focus our prayer, financial and volunteer efforts on 3-5 mission organizations.
+We believe that we can do far more good, by God’s grace, if we focus our prayer, financial and volunteer efforts on a small number of mission organizations (no more than four).
 Doing so will allow us to form meaningful relationships with both the mission organizations we support as well as the people we serve.
-The Home Missions Committee is charged with discerning (in consultation with the clergy) which organizations the congregation will support as well as determining the length of our commitment to such organizations.
+The Home Missions Committee is charged with discerning (in consultation with the clergy) which organizations the congregation will support each year and determining how the Home Missions Budget is spent.